ridhwaans/homehost/README.md

 ```
 Start homehost by running `yarn homehost` from the base directory.
 Server should open at `http://localhost:5000/`
 On the server, call `/api/generate` **once**.
 Wait for the async operation to finish and save
+There is no 'watch' or 'hot reload' feature for server media.
+Any adding or changing media files requires a json reset and rerunning `/api/generate`
+By default, `5000` is the nodejs server port, `3000` is the react client port
 **NOTE:** `nodemon` interrupts async data generation upon file save.
 Use `node server` instead for generating metadata
-By default, `5000` is the nodejs server port, `3000` is the react client port

 ## Routes